d3x0r/STFRPhysics/LightSpeedSim.md

 # Revisited Math

 Basic Posulates
-  - the two way speed of light is measured as C.
+  - the way speed of light is measured as C.
   - the clock dialation is measured with a horizontal photon clock, that is parallel to the direction of travel.  ![Photon Clock orirentations](PhotonClocks.png) Classically the photon clock is arranged to be perpendicular ot the direction of travel.
     This has problems, that you would have to angle the mirrors based not only on your acceleratinn but on your velocity.
 Instead the photon clock is put in the worst-case scenario.
 The dilation is then computed with